Royal Mint: 1914 to 1966

-1966 to present
+Since 1966

 Relocation to Wales

-On 1 March 1966, the government announced plans to decimalise the nation's currency, thereby requiring the withdrawal and re-minting of many millions of new coins.
+On 1 March 1966, the government announced plans to decimalise the nation's currency, thereby requiring the withdrawal of millions of coins and the re-minting of new ones.
 At its current site on Tower Hill, the mint had suffered from lack of space for many years, and it would be inadequate to meet the anticipated high demand a recoinage would entail.
-A possible move to a more suitable site had been discussed as far back as 1870 when Deputy Master of the Mint Charles Fremantle had recommended it in his first annual report.
-At the time, it had been suggested that the valuable land at Tower Hill could be sold to finance the purchase of land nearby Whitefriars, London and pay for a new mint building.
-However, after many years of subsequent debate by parliament it had been decided that improvements could be made to the existing site at Tower Hill.
+A possible move to a more suitable site had been discussed as far back as 1870, when Deputy Master of the Mint Charles Fremantle had recommended it in his first annual report.
+At the time, it had been suggested that the valuable land at Tower Hill could be sold to finance the purchase of land at nearby Whitefriars and pay for a new mint building.
+However, after many years of subsequent debate in Parliament it had been decided that improvements could be made to the existing site at Tower Hill.
 With Decimal Day set for 1971, the government quickly decided where to establish the new mint.